-- a. identify and describe the circumstances in which an entity is required to prepare and present consolidated financial statements; - b. identify from financial and other data any subsidiary, associate or joint venture of an entity according to FRS 102; - c. calculate from financial and other data the amounts to be included in an entity's consolidated financial statements in respect of its new, continuing and discontinued interests in subsidiaries, associates and joint ventures (excluding partial disposals of subsidiaries and disposals of associates or joint ventures) according to FRS 102; - d. prepare and present the consolidated financial statements, or extracts, of an entity in accordance with its accounting policies, FRS 102 and Companies Act 2006; - e. explain the application of FRS 102 to specified group scenarios; and - f. describe the principal differences between UK GAAP (FRS 102) and IFRS Standards and prepare simple extracts from consolidated financial statements in accordance with IFRS Standards.
+- a. identify and describe the circumstances in which an entity is required to prepare and present consolidated financial statements; - b. identify from financial and other data any subsidiary, associate or joint venture of an entity according to FRS 102; - c. calculate from financial and other data the amounts to be included in an entity's consolidated financial statements in respect of its new, continuing and discontinued interests in subsidiaries, associates and joint ventures (excluding partial disposals of subsidiaries and disposals of associates or joint ventures) according to FRS 102; - d. prepare and present the consolidated financial statements, or extracts, of an entity in accordance with its accounting policies, FRS 102 and Companies Act 2006; - e. explain the application of FRS 102 to specified group scenarios; and - f. describe the principal differences between UK GAAP (FRS 102) and IFRS® Accounting Standards and prepare simple extracts from consolidated financial statements in accordance with IFRS® Accounting Standards.

-Understand the situation and the requirements Identify and use relevant information Identify and prioritise key issues and stay on task Demonstrate understanding of the business context Recognise new and complex ideas within a scenario Explain different stakeholder perspectives and interests Explain ethical issues within given scenarios Interpret information provided in various formats Evaluate the relevance of information provided Filter information provided to identify critical facts Identify business and financial issues from a scenario Work effectively within time constraints Operate to a brief in a given scenario
+Understand the situation and the requirements: Identify and use relevant information: Identify and prioritise key issues and stay on task: Demonstrate understanding of the business context.
+Recognise new and complex ideas within a scenario.
+Explain different stakeholder perspectives and interests.
+Explain ethical issues within given scenarios. information provided.
+Identify business and financial issues from a scenario.
+Work effectively within time constraints.
+Operate to a brief in a given scenario.
+HOW SKILLS ARE ASSESSED: